Is-Daouda/is-Engine/Readme.md

         auto &texBg = GRMaddTexture("background", is::GameConfig::TILES_DIR + "background.png");
         auto &texDialog = GRMaddTexture("dialog_box", is::GameConfig::GUI_DIR + "dialog_box.png");

-        // add a background that will fill the scene and scroll it (scroll speed = 0.5) SDMaddSceneObject(std::make_shared<is::Background>(texBg, 0.f, 0.f, this, 0.5f, -0.5f, false, false));
+        // add a background to the position x = 0, y = 0 which will fill the scene and which will be scrolled (scrolling speed = 0.5)
+        SDMaddSceneObject(std::make_shared<is::Background>(texBg, 0.f, 0.f, this, 0.5f, -0.5f, false, false));

-        // add an object that will be updated and displayed SDMaddSceneObject(std::make_shared<HelloWorld>(0.f, 0.f, this));
+        // add an object at position x = 0 y = 0 which will be updated and displayed in the scene SDMaddSceneObject(std::make_shared<HelloWorld>(0.f, 0.f, this));

         // add RPG style game dialog